EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 ![image463.png](assets/image463.png) <!--  style="width:3.9375in;height:2.04167in" / -->

 All
-of these could be written in Snap*!* itself, but these are implemented using the corresponding JavaScript library functions directly, so they run fast.
+of these could be written in [Snap]{.snap} itself, but these are implemented using the corresponding JavaScript library functions directly, so they run fast.
 They can be used, for example, in scraping data from a web site.
 The command use case-independent comparisons applies only to this